juanwolf/blog/content/post/2017-10-19-introduction-to-terraform.md

 ### First Project

 Let's create a main.tf.
 If you're eligible for the AWS free tier feel free to use that, if not, you'll need to take some cash out (sorry).
+You need an IAM user as well to get an access key and a secret key.

-We will start from scratch so
+We will start from scratch so:

 ```
 mkdir terraform_lab